amari-calipso/skye-lang/README.md

         // if you want to refer to something outside, you can use a leading '::'
         // to specify you are in the global namespace
         ::ambiguous(); // I am the outside one!

+        // instead, if you just want to go up one namespace, you can use 'super' super::ambiguous(); // I am the outside one!
     }
 }